Peter Van Dievoet

-Biography
+Life

+Early years

-Peter van Dievoet was born into the Van Dievoet family in Brussels and baptised at the Church of St. Michael and St. Gudula (now Brussels' cathedral) on 29 June 1661.
-He was born from the second marriage of Gilles van Dievoet, bourgeois of Brussels, to Gertrude Zeevaert.
-Gilles van Dievoet (? - † before 1672) had a previous marriage with Catherine Slachmeulder, with whom he had among others: Philippe van Dievoet, goldsmith of King Louis XIV of France.
-The young Peter was therefore fatherless around the age of twelve or thirteen.
-His mother later remarried, and died on 22 July 1705.
+Peter van Dievoet was born in Brussels as the son of Gillis van Dievoet (? - † before 1672), a burgher of Brussels, and Gertrudis Zeevaert.
+He was baptised at the Church of St. Michael and St. Gudula (now Brussels' cathedral) on 29 June 1661.
+His father was previously married to Catarina Slachmeulder (or Catharina Slachmoelders), whose son Philippe van Dievoet later became a goldsmith to King Louis XIV of France.
+The young Peter became fatherless around the age of twelve or thirteen.
+His mother later remarried and died on 22 July 1705.

-After some time in Brussels, he moved to England where he was a regular visitor to the studio of Grinling Gibbons.
-In 1686, he cast and made the statue of James II for St. James's Park in London, now in Trafalgar Square.
-He returned to Brussels due to the Glorious Revolution of 1688.
-In 1695, he was master of the Quatre-Couronnés at Brussels, the guild of stonemasons and sculptors.
-He was an acclaimed sculptor and was involved in the construction of the new Grand-Place in its Baroque style.
-He was a member (one of "The Eight") then a judge (or "Dean") of the Drapery Court of Brussels from 1713 to 1723.

-Career

-Time in London (1680–1688)
+Residence in London (1680–1688)

-According to Edmond Marchal, Van Dievoet's most important works are in England and are "among the best of that time".
-He worked in London in the studio of Quaker sculptor Grinling Gibbons for almost eight years, from 1680 to 1688.
-His English production (mainly sculptures) remains poorly known because little research has been done to find and inventory it.
-George Vertue mentions him only as statuary.
-The same George Vertue, who had found an agreement and a receipt of payment for this work, attributes to him, in collaboration with a certain Laurens of Mechelen, the bronze statue of James II (1686) in the courtyard of Whitehall, currently in Trafalgar Square.
+He moved at some unknown date to England where he was a collaborator in the studio of (Rotterdam-born) English sculptor Grinling Gibbons from 1680 to 1688.
+Gibbons was mainly known as a sculptor for his fine carvings of floral motifs.
+Other experienced Flemish sculptors such as Artus Quellinus III (the son of Artus Quellinus II), John Nost, Anthony Verhuke and Laurens van der Meulen also worked in Gibbon's London workshop as "servants", i.e. collaborators.
+As these Flemish artists were not trainees they were never entered in the Draper's records.

+Van Dievoet's English production (mainly sculptures) remains relatively unknown.
+In the Gibbons workshop he worked on various commissions but the contributions of the various artists active in the workshop are not always identifiable.
+George Vertue mentions van Dievoet only as statuary.

+George Vertue found an agreement and a payment receipt for the bronze statue of James II (1686) made for the courtyard of Whitehall and currently placed on Trafalgar Square.
+Vertue attributed this work to a collaboration between van Dievoet and a certain Laurens of Mechelen.
 Margaret Whinney notes that this statue does not have an English but rather a continental character and gives it the same attribution: "two Flemings, Laurens of Mechelen and Dievot of Brussels (sic), were employed to model and make it."
 This attribution is repeated by Sir Lionel Henri Cust: "Dyvoet (sic) ... and Laurens ... who executed the statue of James II at Whitehall."
-The fore-mentioned Laurens is identified by Paul-Eugène Claessens as the sculptor Laurence Vander Meulen from Mechlin.
+The aforementioned Laurens was identified by Paul-Eugène Claessens as the Flemish sculptor Laurens van der Meulen from Mechelen.

+Some studies for statues of probably Charles II or James II held in the British Museum are attributed to van Dievoet.

+A bronze statuette of James II in the collection of the V&A, previously attributed only to Artus Quellinus III, has had its attribution changed in 2023 to possibly being by the hand of van Dievoet.